tsiggi/Numerical-Analysis/README.md

 ## ReadMe in English

-This repository contains the 2 Assignment assigned to Numerical Analysis (Winter 2021-2022).<br />
+This repository contains the 2 Assignment, assigned to Numerical Analysis (Winter 2021-2022).<br />
-There is a folder for each assignment, containing program files and more information. <br /> <br />
+There is a folder for each assignment, containing program files and more README files. <br /> <br />
 The two folders are :
 - [1st Assignment](https://github.com/tsingi-chris/Numerical-Analysis/tree/main/1st%20Assignment)
   -